graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   the maximum number of clients to keep in the Postgres pool. defaults to 10
 - `-r`, `--default-role <string>`
   the default Postgres role to use when a request is made. supercedes the role used to connect to the database
+- `--retry-on-init-fail`
+  if an error occurs building the initial schema, this flag will cause PostGraphile to keep trying to build the schema with exponential backoff rather than exiting
 - `-j`, `--dynamic-json`
   [RECOMMENDED] enable dynamic JSON in GraphQL inputs and outputs.
 PostGraphile uses stringified JSON by default
 - `-N`, `--no-setof-functions-contain-nulls`